sergey-raevskiy/project-change-hint-receiver-report/README.md

 ## Problem description

-Visual Studio 2022 doesn't report added files via `IProjectChangeHintReceiver` for JavaScript Projects.
+Visual Studio 2022 doesn't report files added with `Add -> New Item` via `IProjectChangeHintReceiver` for JavaScript Projects.

 This repository contains a synthetic example for demonstration purposes, but the problem was originally reproduced on a real-world source control plug-in.